Updated on 3/19/2021, sadly:

 27% of our students are Students of Color

-20-25% of our students are economically disadvantaged, utilizing the free and reduced lunch program*.
+20-25% of our students utilize the free and reduced lunch program*.
 That means nearly 1,000 kids are living in poverty.

 One study found that nearly a quarter of students who don’t read proficiently by the end of third grade won’t graduate from high school on time, compared to 9% of children with basic reading skills and only 4% of proficient readers.
 These students are less likely to graduate from high school, less likely to enroll in college, and less likely to graduate from college.
 Once they are adults, they’re more likely to be unemployed and likely to earn less.

-According to McKinsey and Company, the achievement gap costs the US economy trillions of dollars per year.
+According to McKinsey and Company, this opportunity gap costs the US economy trillions of dollars per year.

 Throughout the pandemic, we have heard from teachers, over and over, “This has exacerbated every inequity in our district.”